nowiczenkoandrzej/PhotoEditor/README.md

     }
 ```

-App also has **SearchBar** what allows user search saved pictures by names.
+The app also has a **SearchBar** what allows user search saved pictures by name.

 ![SearchBar](pictures/searchbar.gif)